AgroDan/golden-kali/kali.md

 - PowerSploit: https://github.com/PowerShellMafia/PowerSploit
   - (then switch to Dev branch) git checkout dev
 - Impacket: https://github.com/SecureAuthCorp/impacket
   - Impacket scripts come with Kali, but git repo is more recent.
-MAKE SURE YOU USE PYTHON3!
+Use the setup.py to build and install before using.
+Then use python3 to execute!

 ## Misc
 - FoxyProxy for firefox